How artificial intelligence is accelerating astrophysicists’ research into the mysteries of life and the universe

-Discover how we used it to streamline systems for a European Space Agency research group as they searched for the crucial elements needed for life.
+Discover how we used AI to streamline systems for a European Space Agency research group as they searched for the crucial elements needed for life.

 One of the European Space Agency’s research groups uses a technology called Spectral Energy Distribution (SED) to analyze proto-solar systems, using complex mathematical systems to look for the crucial elements needed for life.
 As there are hundreds of parameters to be tested, each analysis took 52 hours.

 The goal?
-Reduce their computing time while maintaining accuracy.
+To reduce their computing time while maintaining accuracy.

-To begin, we collated all the relevant data, such as inputs and results of past experiments.
-We then trained Deep Learning models with this data, applied them to new SED datasets, and measured their performance and accuracy.
+To begin, we collated all the relevant data, including the inputs and results of past experiments.
+We then trained deep learning models with this data, applied them to new SED datasets, and measured their performance and accuracy.
 After training and testing the models, we embedded the solution into the client’s workflow for astrophysicists to use.

 This is 90.4% less computing time, with an equally accurate result.